- Harvard Law School, J.D., 1983

 - Medarex (now a part of Bristol-Myers Squibb) in global collaborations with Epicyte Pharmaceuticals and Immusol to research, develop, manufacture and commercialize monoclonal antibody products.

 - Chiron (now Novartis Vaccines and Diagnostics) in an in-license from Coley Pharmaceutical Group (now part of Pfizer).

-- Seragen, a Nasdaq-listed biotech, in the restructuring of its Canadian affiliate Seragen Biopharmaceuticals Ltd., the sale of certain company assets to Marathon Biopharmaceuticals, and the acquisition of Seragen by way of merger by Ligand Pharmaceuticals.
+- Seragen, a Nasdaq-listed biotech, in the restructuring of its Canadian affiliate Seragen Biopharmaceuticals Ltd., the sale of certain company assets to Marathon Biopharmaceuticals, and the acquisition of Seragen by Ligand Pharmaceuticals.

 - Zycos in multiple venture capital financings, commercial transactions, and the sale of the company to MGI Pharma (now a subsidiary of Eisai).

 - Eisai Co., Ltd. in the reorganization of its North American affiliates.

 - U.S. House of Representatives, Congressman James P. Johnson, Legislative Assistant (1977-1978)

 - LMG Life Sciences, "Life Science Star" (2013)